Doctors say medical masks not necessary yet for coronavirus

 The masks were also seen at grocery stores and the Dayton International Airport.

-Dr. Roberto Colon, the VP of Quality and Safety for Premier Health and the Asst.
-Chief Medical Officer for Miami Valley Hospital, said while these masks aren’t hurting, they don’t know if they’re helping.
+Dr. Roberto Colon, the Vice President of Quality and Safety for Premier Health and the Assistant Chief Medical Officer for Miami Valley Hospital, said while these masks aren’t hurting, they don’t know if they’re helping.

 “We don’t yet know if that is adequate or not, based on trying to get more information about this virus,” said Colon.
 “Because it is something that every day we’re getting new information, we’re uncovering new things about it.”